jmacost5/cpp-528-fall-2021-group-01/_posts/2021-11-13-ch03-predicting_change.md

 ![](../assets/img/2021-11-13-ch03-predicting_change_files/figure-gfm/scatter%20plot%202-1.png)<!-- -->

-These scatter plots look much better.
+These scatter plots look a bit better.

 Next, test for multicollinearity by running a regression model comparing selected variables. (mention why hinc00 and p.col were not selected)